The Basics of Branding. Understanding Branding from Logo to Positioning

 Branding strategies should always be adapted to a company’s needs.
 Every business is different, and while some may need a complex and extensive branding strategy, others can succeed with just minor changes.

 However, according to Wally Olins, regardless of the company you must include in a branding process, your strategy should follow at most seven steps.
-In one of his books, “The Brand Handbook,” Wally Olins discusses four of the main steps every company should consider when building a basic branding strategy.
+In one of his books, “The Brand Handbook,” Wally Olins discusses four main steps every company should consider when building a basic branding strategy.

 1. Research, Analysis, and Strategic Recommendations